INFO > Bio

 Lynn has taught photography to foreign students in Jordan as well as young Jordanians in several refugee camps there.
 She also taught in a local private school in Bishkek, Kyrgyzstan.

 Tender Mint was published by The Eriskay Connection, Breda, Netherlands in June 2017 and long-listed for the Deutsche Borse Photography Prize 2018 and shortlisted for the PHotoEspana Best Photography Book of the Year 2018.
 Tender Mint is included in the collections of numerous libraries such as the American University of Central Asia Library, Getty Research Institute Library, New York Public Library, Princeton University Library, Swem Library Special Collections of the College of William and Mary, Thomas J. Watson Library Special Collections of the Metropolitan Museum of Art, and Yale University Library.
-Deep Time is scheduled for publication by The Eriskay Connection in Spring 2019.
+Deep Time was published by The Eriskay Connection in May 2019.